-(a) Time of payment.-In the case of a foreign corporation the total amount of tax imposed by this title shall be paid, in lieu of the time prescribed in section 56(a), on the fifteenth day of June following the close of the calendar year, or, if the return should be made on the basis of a fiscal year, then on the fifteenth day of the sixth month following the close of the fiscal year.
+(a) TIME OF PAYMENT.-In the case of a foreign corporation not having any office or place of business in the United States the total amount of tax imposed by this title shall be paid, in lieu of the time prescribed in section 56(a), on the fifteenth day of June following the close of the calendar year, or, if the return should be made on the basis of a fiscal year, then on the fifteenth day of the sixth month following the close of the fiscal year.

-(b) Withholding at source.-For withholding at source of tax on income of foreign corporations, see section 144.
+(b) WITHHOLDING AT SOURCE.-For withholding at source of tax on income of foreign corporations, see section 143.